Tips to help navigate this blog:

 © Matthias Groppe

 The forecourt of the city library will be transformed into the "Square of Small Arts."
-Visitors to this square can look forward to nine special days with a mix of acrobatics, comedy, theatre, puppetry, and musical diversity.
+Visitors to this square can look forward to nine special days with a mix of acrobatics, comedy, theatre, puppetry, and music.

 Food and drink is well covered with many street food stalls and beer gardens set up to enjoy.
-The Europlatz again will be the focus of the food stalls.
+The Plaza Europa again will be the focus of the food stalls.

 Transport